cipherlab-poly/Anchors-signals-MCTS/README.md

 # Repository organization

 ```
---- main.py      - Main executable file
+ |- main.py      - Main executable script
  |- mcts.py      - Tree object implementing MCTS steps
  |- stl.py       - STL objects (primitives & formulas)
- |- visual.py    - For visualization of a tree (Section 4.3)
+ |- visual.py    - Script for visualization of the tree evolution (Section 4.3)
  |- simulator.py - Abstract class for simulators
+ |
+ | **folders**
  |- simulators   - Simulators that can generate signal samples (function `simulate`)
- |    |_ ...
  |- demo         - Figures and important log files
- |    |_ ...
- |- log          - Automatically generated log files
+ |_ log          - Automatically generated log files
- |    |_ ...
- |_ ...
 ```

 # Case studies

-For each case study, please refer to the corresponding section of the paper for more context.
 We implemented 3 simulators:
+- Intelligent thermostat: an illustrative example, for visualization (Section 4.3)
-- automatic transmission system (Section 5)
+- Automotive automatic transmission system (Section 5)
 - ACAS Xu (Section 6)

-- thermostat: an illustrative example, for visualization (Section 4.3)
+For each case study, please refer to the corresponding section of the paper for more context.
 We always assume that the simulated model is totally unknown (black-box) to our algorithm.
 The experiments were run on Linux with an Intel i7-7700K CPU.
 The code is developed in Python 3.8 and not optimized for efficiency.

+## Intelligent thermostat: explaining why switched off (Section 4.3)

+Consider an automated thermostat which switches off whenever the detected temperature is once greater than 20 degrees Celsius within the past two seconds.
+Suppose that this mechanism is unknown to our algorithm but that we can perform as many simulations of this thermostat as we wish.

+In our scenario, the thermostat is switched off automatically, the decision "off" corresponding to the observed output for which we seek to provide an explanation.

+See the function `thermostat` defined in `main.py`.

 ## Automotive automatic transmission system (Section 5)

 ### Explaining an STL-based monitoring system (Section 5.2)

-To evaluate and validate the proposed algorithm, we consider five of the requirements on an automotive automatic transmission system.
+To evaluate and validate the proposed algorithm, we consider five of the requirements on an automotive automatic transmission system:
 - `G[0,10](espd<4750)`
 - `G[0,20](vspd<120)`
 - `G[0,30](espd<3000) => G[0,4](vspd<35)`